77flyy/Cobra/README.md

 <img src="https://github.com/FLOCK4H/Cobra/blob/main/imgs/cobra_banner.png" />

 > [!IMPORTANT]
 > To keep the open-source environment healthy, there are no fees, nor ads included in the repo.
-Consider feeding Cobra if the project comes useful.
 > </br>
+> Consider feeding the Cobra if the project comes useful.
+> </br>
 > Wallet: **FL4CKfetEWBMXFs15ZAz4peyGbCuzVaoszRKcoVt3WfC**

 # Cobra

+**Off-chain DeX router on Solana.
+Can grind a custom vanity key (e.g. `FL4CKfetEWBMXFs15ZAz4peyGbCuzVaoszRKcoVt3WfC`), find a market for a mint to swap on, find a pool with sufficient liquidity, swap on supported markets below, and more...**

 **Supported Solana Markets:**